tkn-tub/wifi-ftm-ns3/README.md

+# FTM-ns3
+The Fine-Time Measurement (FTM) protocol introduced in IEEE 802.11-2016 uses radio frequency based time-of-flight estimation which enables precise indoor ranging and   positioning.
+We present FTM-ns3, an extension for the widely used ns3 network simulator to support the 802.11 FTM protocol.
+Using results from experiments with real FTM  hardware we developed error models which allow to analyze the impact of channel bandwidth and multipath channel propagation on the performance of FTM-based ranging or  localization schemes.
+Our extension is provided to the community as open source under a GPL license.

-# wifi-ftm-ns3
+# HowTo
-Standard compliant implementation of the IEEE 802.11-FTM protocol in ns3.

-A more in-depth tutorial of how to use the ns-3 FTM interface is found in the HowTo.pdf document.
+A detailed tutorial on how to use the FTM-ns3 extension is found in the HowTo.pdf document.

 The following description is very general and only explains some basic steps.

 How to use: